 New transitional kindergarten (TK) programs provide focused support to older 4-year-olds and young 5-year-olds who have missed kindergarten eligibility by no more than a few months.
 This new “in-betweener” grade level will bridge the child’s learning experience from preschool to kindergarten, and there are many decisions to make, including

 - selecting a curriculum that supports the whole child;

 - ensuring their physical environments (from bathrooms and sinks to manipulatives and books) are developmentally appropriate, with materials for guiding daily learning as children investigate and play; and

 - choosing resources for teachers and families that will help them be successful in jointly supporting children.

 All programs in early education strive to honor the way children learn best: through play-based experience.
 Transitional kindergarten presents a powerful opportunity to address both children’s physical development and academic readiness through experiences that promote joy and wonder each day.
 When teachers invite children to co-lead the dance that is their learning journey, they create experiences in which children “fall in love” with learning.

-What does developmentally appropriate curriculum look like for transitional kindergarten?
+What does a developmentally appropriate transitional kindergarten curriculum look like?

-Here are five questions to consider when selecting a TK curriculum.
+Here are five questions to consider when selecting a transitional kindergarten curriculum.